Your Road Trip Essentials Checklist

 Pack these road trip necessities to keep safe, comfortable, entertained, and ready for just about anything on your next outdoor adventure.

 According to a survey by the popular Gasbuddy app, nearly one in three Americans are planning to hit the road this summer.
 First things first though; there is no road trip without your license and registration, so make sure they’re in a safe, easy to reach location.
-Also, get your car serviced beforehand and fix any minor problems—broken windshield wipers, oil change, tire rotation—before you hit the road.
-Then add these handy road trip necessities to your trunk, dashboard, or glove compartment for a worry-free ride.
+Then, get your car serviced beforehand and fix any minor problems—broken windshield wipers, oil change, tire rotation—before you hit the road.
+Also, read up on how to save gas on your trip so you don’t blow your budget.
+Then, add these handy road trip necessities to your trunk, dashboard, or glove compartment for a worry-free ride.

 Personal road trip essentials